birkheadc/transcript_chopper/docs/README.md

 # Transcript Chopper
 An application that assists the user in breaking down an audio file and its accompanying transcript into smaller pairs, especially for use in creating SRS cards for language learning.

+This project is open to help in the form of issues, comments or pull requests.

 ## The Code
 The application is entirely React/TypeScript and runs in the user's browser.